IIIF/api/source/extension/georef/index.md

 | `thinPlateSpline`            |  Lorem Ipusm and some other stuff |
 {: .api-table #table-transformation-types}

 The `options` property is used to supply further computational parameters for use with the coordinates found in the Annotation.
-The value of `options` is a JSON object and typically includes the following properties:
+The value of `options` is a JSON object and typically includes but is not limited to the following properties:

 [@bert and @jules]
 |Transformation Options        |  Description                      |